gusztavvargadr/packer/README.md

 $ .\ci.ps1 clean
 ```

-The pattern matching used for cleanup works with all the other commands (`info`, `restore`, `build`, `rebuild`) mentioned earlier as well.

 [Cleaning up]: #cleaning-up

 ## Next steps

-Take a look at the repository of [virtual workstations] to easily automate and share your configurations using the [Vagrant boxes].
+Take a look at the repository of [virtual workstations] to easily automate and share your configurations using the Vagrant boxes.

 [Next steps]: #next-steps